- N1. My keyword suggestions are a weird and have mixed languages. What is the problem?

 - N4.
 Why do I get "Error 401: Unauthorized"?

 - N5.
 Does DeepMeta make a copy of the original files that I add, and what happens when I change the original?

 Version 3 no longer makes a local copy of files added to DeepMeta.
 Instead it references the original file.
-Future updates will give you a setting to change this behavior, so that you have the choice.

 - N7.
 My imported files do not show up in the list

 What probably happens is that you are in the Batch view (left hand side Batches option is selected).
 Click the Files option at the left, to see the imported files.

 - N8.
 Where are my portfolio files and how do I fetch statistics?